 So how do landline phone numbers factor into the texting landscape in the US?
 While we know landline numbers are different from our mobile numbers, we may not know how.
 Landline phones cannot show us text messages or allow typing, so they do not enable text messaging.
 You may be wondering if landline numbers can still serve you with their limited capabilities.
 Nevertheless, in this age of quickly evolving technology, texting from a landline number is not only possible, it is greatly beneficial for all businesses.

 A new phone number like a mobile number will allow you to send and receive calls and text messages.
 Creating an additional number or replacing your phone number are both possible options.
 You may want a new phone line or mobile phone with a dedicated phone number.
 If you do get a new number for texting, you must alert and direct people to text this phone number.
 Clarify what numbers are for phone calls and which are for text messaging.
 Ensure your number can provide the features you want for your calls and messaging needs.
 For businesses, having a virtual text-only number adds complexities to you and your team members as well as confusing your customers.
-Businesses should instead text-enable their landline number to send business text messages to their customers.
+Businesses should instead text-enable their landline or VoIP number to send business text messages to their customers.

-A text messaging service is what will allow you to text from a landline number.
+Text-to-landline or landline text messaging service is what will allow you to text from a landline number.
 You do not need a mobile number or a separate mobile service to start texting.
 Your computer and smartphone become the devices to read and write text messages.
 You can send text messages from a landline number to answer customer questions.
 Interact with two-way conversational text messaging, making messaging just as thorough and personal as your phone calls.
 To text from a landline number

 Local, shortcode, toll-free numbers can all send and receive text messages if they are text-enabled.
 For more information about each type of number visit our article on How to Text from a Landline Number.
 Each number has its advantages and disadvantages that can help you with business texting.
 You can choose from fully automated to quite interactive and personal text messaging offerings.